sammygb26/Obsidian/Learning/Introduction to Algorithms and Data Structures/Questions/Sorting Algorithms Questions.md

 	No it isn't.
 The merge step requires the creation of two extra arrays.
 To sort in place would require a more complicated merge function taking the time complexity to $O(n^2\cdot ln\hspace{3pt}n)$.

 ---
+How does quick-sort work? #flashcard #IADS #Heap
+	Quick sort works by taking some pivot point then sorting an array of values into a section less and a section greater than the pivot.
+Each of the smaller sections can then be further quick sorted recursively.

+---
+How does the partition algorithm for quicksort work? #flashcard #IADS #Heap
+	The idea is we use two pointers to keep track of the end of the lesser values and the end of the greater values.
+Each time we move the greater one along and if the value is smaller we can move the lesser pointer along and swap.

+---